 - Potato bread – Hearty, soft and great for sopping up sauce or gravy

-- Easy single loaf of bread – adapted from King Arthur Flour’s recipe, this uses a mere five ingredients.
+- Easy single loaf of white bread – adapted from King Arthur Flour’s recipe, this uses a mere five ingredients.

 Bread and Loaf Pans